Poland Vacation, Tours, Travel Packages & Experiences

 The Warsaw Historical Museum houses various collections in the fields of archaeology, painting, graphics, iconography, sculpture, decorative arts, numismatics and architectural drawings and now exceeds 250,000 objects.

-Another important site is the Memorial to the 1944 Uprising.
+Another important site on a Poland vacation is the Memorial to the 1944 Uprising.
 The Warsaw Uprising is an exceptional chapter in the city’s history, one that is both heroic and tragic.

-Madame Curie’s birthplace and home is worth a visit.
+Madame Curie’s birthplace and home is worth a visit on Poland tours.
 This Polish and naturalized-French physicist and chemist who conducted pioneering research on radioactivity was the first woman to win a Nobel Prize,

 The interactive Frederick Chopin Museum opened to commemorate the 200th anniversary of the composer's birth.
 Originally a two-roomed museum with dank gloomy basements in the city's 17th Century Ostrogski Castle, it has been transformed into a five-storey exhibition which makes good use of modern technology to tell the story of one of the greatest pianists in history.
 Also of interest is his birthplace.
 Frederick Chopin was born on the estate belonging to Count Skarbek in Zelazowa Wola where his father was a tutor and his mother was a relative of the Count